StephanieNeumann/prototype-programming2/README.md

 The example shows how to send a message from a client and have this distributed to every other client connected to the same server.

-A hosted version of this is on [Glitch for you to fork and modify](https://glitch.com/edit/#!/ch-websockets-skeleton)
+A hosted version of this is on [Glitch](https://prototype-programming2.glitch.me)

 # Setup